Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 * Created together a model of what they think their system looks like.
 If there are unanswered questions or a non finished diagram, the type of questions and how the diagram is not complete will give everyone very good ideas about the type of knowledge that is missing.
 * Shared what they know about their systems.
 * Heard different perspectives and, ideally, incorporated sections into the model they created together
-* Learned C4 with hands on experience with a modelling technique, in this case C4
+* Learned C4 with hands on experience with a modelling technique
-* Created a picture to help them jog their memory of this experience.
-Doing the work collaboratively is like going on a holiday, and that the pictures we take while on holidays (unless you are a photographer) are a lot about being able to recall the experience.
-* Are perfectly setup to continue iterating into deeper insights.
-For most significant work, a handful of Bytesize Architecture Sessions will help you complete a System context and container diagram.
+* Are well setup to continue iterating into deeper insights.
+For most significant work, a handful of Bytesize Architecture Sessions will help you complete a *System context* and *Container* diagram.
 For each session, review the guest list (perhaps not everyone is suitable for the container diagram, for example)

-With time, and assuming you adopt the practice , you will see the following effects:
+With time, and assuming your organisation or teams adopt the practice, you will see the following effects:

 * With support from leadership to sustain the practice, people know this is a time and place for advice when when making significant changes
 * People learn that no-one knows everything, improved psychological safety